Therapy is for Living

 Sara is a relational therapist and bodywork practitioner, in practice since the mid-1990s.
 Her work supports people who are asking why; whether a physical condition, repetitive thoughts, or a life crisis that prompts them to seek support.
 You may be feeling stuck, overwhelmed, or disconnected, caught in repeating stress or self-criticism, and questioning identity, belonging, or meaning.

-Drawing on psychodynamic understanding, embodied and somatic awareness, and extensive lived experience, Sara offers therapy that is present and responsive, rather than formulaic or one-size-fits-all.
+Drawing on psychodynamic understanding, embodied somatic awareness, and extensive lived experience, Sara offers therapy that is present and responsive, rather than formulaic or one-size-fits-all, able to strongly and lovingly hold a safe and secure space for whatever you bring to therapy.

 Whether through Counselling or Bodywork, her focus is the same: supporting you to clear what stands in the way of you living from who you truly are.